Skip to footer content

 How Can You Create a Reusable Export Method?

 Production applications often need a reusable method that can export any DataTable to an Excel file.
-The following code example demonstrates a helper class that encapsulates the export logic and can be called from event handlers like button clicks with object sender parameters.
+The following example demonstrates a helper that encapsulates the export logic, handles null values, and automatically creates the output directory if it does not exist.
+See the IronXL examples page for more patterns.

 Reusable IronXL Export Helper